 - There is one near the Information “Plat Tsukiji”.

 - Are there any coin lockers in the Market?

 - There are some, but only a limited number of lockers for suitcases near the Information “Plat Tsukiji”.
 (6:00 a.m. – 4:00 p.m.)

 - How to express “Thank you”?

 Restaurants in Tsukiji Market tend to be small with limited seating.
 Sometimes lines form outside.
-Depending on the time of day, you may have to keep up with the eating pace of the locals.
+Depending on the time of day, you may have to keep up with the eating pace of the locals in order to free up seats for waiting customers.
 (Yes, they eat fast because they have to go back to work.)
 Also, splitting meals is generally a taboo during the busy hours.

-In the Chuo-ku, smoking on the streets is prohibited.
-Just smoke within the designated areas with ashtrays.
+In Chuo-ku, smoking on the streets is prohibited.
+Limit any smoking to within designated smoking areas with ashtrays.